dagster-deltalake integration reference

 config = S3Config(endpoint="https://<my-s3-endpoint-url>")

-Working with locally running storage (emulators)#
+Working with locally running storage (emulators)

 A common pattern for e.g. integration tests is to run a storage emulator like Azurite, Localstack, o.a.
-If not configures to use TLS, we need to configure the http client, to allow for http traffic.
+If not configured to use TLS, we need to configure the http client, to allow for http traffic.

 config = AzureConfig(use_emulator=True, client=ClientConfig(allow_http=True))